The Casket Factory: Background

 Shortly after the release of Gang Rags: Reborn, Blaze Ya Dead Homie announced in March 2015 that he would be releasing his new album in 2015 and that it would be titled The Casket Factory.
 In June 2015, he stated that the album would be released in 2015, but that the date would not be certain until after his tour with Kottonmouth Kings.
 A few days later, Twiztid said that the album was coming along nicely, and was nearing the finishing stages.
-At the 2015 GOTJ, during Twiztid's seminar, it was announced that The Casket Factory would be released on January 15, 2016.
+At the 2015 Gathering of the Juggalos, during Twiztid's seminar, it was announced that The Casket Factory would be released on January 15, 2016.

 Singles and music videos

 The lead single, "Ghost" featuring Kung Fu Vampire, was released on August 18, 2015, with the second single "Wormfood" being released three days later.
-The third single, "They Call That Gangsta," featuring Blaze's Zodiac MPrint cohort The R.O.C. and the newest Majik Ninja Entertainment signee Lex the Hex Master, was released on December 23, 2015 and it was accompanied by a music video.
+The third single, "They Call That Gangsta", featuring Blaze's Zodiac MPrint cohort the R.O.C. and the newest Majik Ninja Entertainment signee Lex the Hex Master, was released on December 23, 2015 and it was accompanied by a music video.
 On January 30, 2016 the music video for "Wormfood" was released.
 On March 23, 2016, the fourth single "Who U Lookin 4?", featuring Boondox with Jamie Madrox on the hook, was released and was also accompanied by a music video.
 On August 31, 2017, the music video for "Eternal" was released.